dbissell6/DFIR/Blue_Book/Blue_Book.md

 A thread is the smallest unit of execution within a process.
 Each process has at least one thread (the main thread), and many processes create additional threads to perform tasks concurrently.

-Key Components of a Thread:
+**Key Components of a Thread:**

-Thread Context: The state of the thread, including CPU registers and the program counter.
+- Thread Context: The state of the thread, including CPU registers and the program counter.

-Thread Stack: Contains local variables, function parameters, and control information.
+- Thread Stack: Contains local variables, function parameters, and control information.

-Thread Control Block (TCB): Contains metadata about the thread, such as the thread ID (TID), state, and pointers to the stack and thread-specific data.
+- Thread Control Block (TCB): Contains metadata about the thread, such as the thread ID (TID), state, and pointers to the stack and thread-specific data.

+### Handles

+A **handle** is a reference to an open instance of a kernel object, such as a file, registry key, mutex, process, or thread.

+Could show persistence if process has handle of registry files.

 ## Strings
 It is possible to run strings on a memory dump to extract info